mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 But *more or less*, you can practice every day.

 When I was in college, in the beginning of college student life [...] it was very hard for me, but toward the end I was also [having] a hard time.
 So one day I confessed how hard my life was; I [explained] to my teacher about my karma.
 [Well, I had] sort of a sentimental feeling *[he chuckles]* – I didn’t cry, but almost cried.
 But he knew my situation came from kind of a little bit sentimental.
 So he immediately said, “Katagiri, don’t sit on the chair of your karma.”
-In other words, don’t enjoy; don’t enjoy sitting on the chair of your karma. *[He laughs.]* Because I explained how [hard] my karma is.
+In other words, don’t enjoy.
+Don’t enjoy sitting on the chair of your karma. *[He laughs.]* Because I explained how [hard] my karma is.
 Do you understand that?

-You know, if you cry, if you feel sad or melancholy, or if you feel sentimental – well, sentimental is okay, romantic is alright, but if you become sentimental, people don’t notice [that] you are enjoying sitting on the chair of sentimental.
+You know, if you cry, if you feel sad or melancholy, or if you feel sentimental... well, sentimental is okay, romantic is alright, but if you become sentimental, people don’t notice [that] you are enjoying sitting on the chair of sentimental.
 Do you understand?
 But in order to understand sentimental, you have to stand up from the chair of the sentimental, and *then* you can understand *really*, you can be free from.
 But when you become sentimental, very naturally, we enjoy.
 We enjoy sitting on the chair of the sentimental.

 The problem is we don’t realize that.
 So very naturally, you really fall into it; your life becomes just like quicksand of the sentimental.
 So it’s very difficult to get up from that.
 So that’s why that teacher said, “Katagiri, don’t enjoy sitting on the chair of your karma.”
 That was a very simple answer, but it was really a strong suggestion for me.
 I woke up!
 Really, “My goodness!”